 The disk device device name will be encapsulated and added to the disk group diskgroup with the disk name diskgroup01.

-7. For non-root disks, you can now choose whether the disk is to be formatted as a CDS disk that is portable between different operating systems, or as a non-portable sliced disk:
+7. You can now choose whether the disk is to be formatted as a CDS disk that is portable between different operating systems, or as a non-portable sliced disk:

 Enter the desired format [cdsdisk,sliced,q,?] (default: cdsdisk)